lancercat/OSOCR/README.md

 3. ...

 ### Preparing dataset for training and evauation from raw materials.
-1.Use https://github.com/lancercat/OSOCR-data to unzip the datasets.
+1. Use https://github.com/lancercat/OSOCR-data to unzip the datasets.

 2. ...